 Limitation of Damages.
-Other than with respect to a breach of a party’s confidentiality or indemnity obligations in no event is either party liable to the other party for any consequential or incidental damages, however caused, based on any theory of liability.
-Each party’s liability, whether in contract, tort, or any other theory of liability, arising out of or in connection with this Agreement, shall not exceed the total amount paid and/or payable to Supplier by INFOSYS under this Agreement during the eighteen (18) month preceding the event giving rise to the claim.
+Other than with respect to a breach of a party’s confidentiality or indemnity obligations under 9 i above, in no event is either party liable to the other party for any consequential or incidental damages, however caused, based on any theory of liability.
+Each party’s liability, whether in contract, tort, or any other theory of liability, arising out of or in connection with this Agreement, shall not exceed the total amount paid and/or payable to Supplier by INFOSYS under this Agreement during the twelve (12) month preceding the event giving rise to the claim.

-In addition, NEITHER PARTY SHALL BE LIABLE TO THE OTHER FOR ANY LOSS OR DAMAGE WHATSOEVER OR HOWSOEVER CAUSED ARISING DIRECTLY OR INDIRECTLY IN CONNECTION WITH A LICENSE SUBSIDIARY AGREEMENT USING THE SUPPLIER SOFTWARE, OR ITS USE, SUPPORT OR OTHERWISE, EXCEPT TO THE EXTENT TO WHICH IS UNLAWFUL TO EXCLUDE SUCH LIABILITY UNDER THE APPLICABLE LAW.
+In addition, NEITHER PARTY SHALL BE LIABLE TO THE OTHER FOR ANY LOSS OR DAMAGE WHATSOEVER OR HOWSOEVER CAUSED ARISING DIRECTLY OR INDIRECTLY IN CONNECTION WITH A LICENSE SUBSIDIARY AGREEMENT USING THE SUPPLIER PLATFORM, OR ITS USE, SUPPORT OR OTHERWISE, EXCEPT TO THE EXTENT TO WHICH IS UNLAWFUL TO EXCLUDE SUCH LIABILITY UNDER THE APPLICABLE LAW.
+THE SUPPLIER PLATFORM AND/OR SERVICES SHALL BE PROVIDED TO INFOSYS END-CLIENTS ON TERMS AND CONDITIONS THAT ARE DETERMINED BY INFOSYS, IN ACCORDANCE WITH ANY APPLICABLE REGULATIONS.
+SUPPLIER SHALL HAVE NO OBLIGATION TO DETERMINE SUCH TERMS AND CONDITIONS AND SUPPLIER SHALL HAVE NO OBLIGATION TO DEAL DIRECTLY WITH INFOSYS END-CLIENT OR PERFORM ANY CUSTOMER SERVICE ACTIVITIES FOR OR IN RESPECT OF INFOSYS END-CLIENTS.
+INFOSYS SHALL NOT MAKE ANY REPRESENTATIONS OR WARRANTIES ON BEHALF OF SUPPLIER OR IN ANY WAY BIND OR ATTEMPT TO BIND SUPPLIER CONTRACTUALLY OR OTHERWISE WITH INFOSYS END-CLIENT.
+PARTIES AGREE THAT THERE IS NO PRIVITY OF CONTRACT BETWEEN SUPPLIER AND INFOSYS END-CLIENT AND INFOSYS SHALL SOLELY BE RESPONSIBLE TO INFOSYS END-CLIENT.

 10. Term and Termination

 Term of Agreement.

-This Agreement shall remain in effect from the date of this Agreement unless earlier terminated.
-This Agreement may be terminated by either party upon fifteen (15) days’ written notice.
-On termination, INFOSYS shall cease use of the Supplier Software and promptly return to Supplier, or certify destruction of, all full or partial copies of the Supplier Software provided by Supplier.
+This Agreement may be terminated as follows: (a) if INFOSYS fails to make any payment due hereunder within thirty (30) days after receiving written notice from Supplier that such payment is delinquent, Supplier may terminate this Agreement on written notice to INFOSYS at any time following the end of such period; (b) if either party breaches any material term or condition of this Agreement and fails to cure such breach within thirty (30) days after receiving written notice of the breach, the non-breaching party may terminate this Agreement on written notice at any time following the end of such thirty (30) day period; (c) if either party becomes insolvent (i.e., becomes unable to pay its debts in the ordinary course of business as they come due) or makes an assignment for the benefit of creditors, then the other party may terminate this Agreement immediately upon notice; or (d) without cause by providing a ninety (90) day written notice to the other party.

 Sections 3, 5, 6, 7, 8, 9, 10, 13, 14 and all other Sections that by their nature are required to survive termination, shall survive the termination of this Agreement.